 History of the Demetrios G. Papademetriou Young Scholars Program

 The internship program was renamed the Demetrios G. Papademetriou Young Scholars Program in 2021, during MPI's 20th anniversary celebration.
-Papademetriou, who was MPI's founding president, exhibited a career-long dedication to training, mentoring, and helping the careers of the next generation of migration thinkers around the world.
+Papademetriou, who led MPI from its creation in 2001 to 2014 and remained President Emeritus and Distinguished Transatlantic Fellow until his death, exhibited a career-long dedication to training, mentoring, and helping the careers of the next generation of migration thinkers around the world.

 To learn about MPI's interns, past and present, click here.

 To support the Young Scholars program, click here.